Talhah-Thokan/AyeshasRealEstate/README.md

 - `styles.css` - All styling and responsive design rules
 - `script.js` - JavaScript for interactive elements

-## How to Use

-1. Upload all files to your web server
-2. Link the competition page from your main website menu or homepage banner
-3. Update any placeholder content:
-   - Replace "INSERT END DATE" with the actual competition end date
-   - Replace "INSERT DATE" with the winner announcement date
-   - Replace any other placeholder text marked with "INSERT"
-   - Update with your actual Fidelity Fund Certificate Number

-## Customization

-You can easily customize this page by:

-- Updating the color variables in the CSS `:root` section
-- Changing the background images
-- Adding or removing FAQ items
-- Modifying the form fields

 ## Design Notes

 - The design uses Ayesha's brand colors (navy blue and red)